abelectronicsuk/ABElectronics_Python_Libraries/ABElectronics_RTCPi/README.md

 ```
 from ABElectronics_RTCPi import RTC
 ```
-Next you must initialise the ServoPi object:
+Next you must initialise the RTC object:
 ```
 rtc = RTC()
 ```